microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list.md

 ##### Response

 Here is an example of the response.

-Note: The response object shown here may be truncated for brevity.
+>**Note:** The response object shown here might be shortened for readability.
+All hte properties will be returned from an actual call.

 <!-- {
   "blockType": "response",